yuvaldori/gigaspaces-wiki-jekyll/xap100/elastic-processing-unit-example.markdown

 java -cp bin;%GS_JARS% -Djava.rmi.server.hostname=127.0.0.1 -DlocalMachineDemo=true com.test.scaledemo.ScaleDemoMain
 {% endhighlight %}

-- You should replace the GigaSpaces root folder and your machine IP with the relevant values.
+- You should replace the XAP root folder and your machine IP with the relevant values.
 - You will find a `run.bat` script you may use to run the client.

 # Expected Instances Distribution